-With Singapore's Bicentennial commemoration currently in full swing over at Fort Canning, Awakenings: Art in Society in Asia 1960s-1990s exhibiting at the National Gallery Singapore offers a more regional and artistic perspective of that particular time period.
-Those years were characterised by ideological confrontations such as nationalism, modernisation and a wave of democratic movements across Asia.
+With Singapore’s bicentennial commemoration currently in full swing at Fort Canning, Awakenings: Art in Society in Asia 1960s-1990s exhibiting at the National Gallery Singapore offers a more regional and artistic perspective of the time period.
+Those years were characterised by ideological confrontations, such as nationalism and modernisation, and a wave of democratic movements across Asia.

-B-Side reaches out to senior curator Seng Yu Jin to learn more about the recent exhibition and what's its significance to Singapore at this point in time.
+B-Side reaches out to senior curator Seng Yu Jin to learn more about the exhibition and its significance to Singapore at this point in time.

-This exhibition is categorised into three themes: Questioning Structures, Artists and the City and New Solidarities.
-Can you share more about the curatorial structure of this exhibition, and were there any curatorial hurdles regarding this?
+The exhibition is categorised into three themes: Questioning Structures, Artists and the City, and New Solidarities.
+Can you share more about the curatorial structure of the exhibition and if there were there any curatorial hurdles?

 The sections highlight the various ways in which artists engaged with society.
 Many of the artworks selected could fall into more than one of these sections, which illustrates the shared histories and connections in our region.
 These shared connections are the main reason why we chose not to arrange the artworks chronologically or geographically.